West Bromwich: Education

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.
+Local radio stations are BBC Radio WM, Heart West Midlands, Capital Midlands, Smooth West Midlands, Hits Radio Birmingham and Greatest Hits Radio Birmingham & The West Midlands.
+The town is served by the local newspaper, Express & Star (formerly West Bromwich Chronicle).

 Sport

 Football

-The town's sport scene is dominated by West Bromwich Albion, a football club who were founded in the town in 1878 by workers from George Salter's Spring Works in West Bromwich.
-They played at a number of sites near the town centre until they moved to their current home, The Hawthorns on Birmingham Road (on the borders of Smethwick and Handsworth) in 1900.

-West Brom were among the 12 founder members of the Football League in 1888 (the first professional football league in the world), along with their two fiercest local rivals, Aston Villa and Wolverhampton Wanderers.
+The town's football club is West Bromwich Albion.
+The club was founded in 1878 by workers from George Salter's Spring Works in West Bromwich.
+In 1888 it became one of the 12 founder members of the Football League along with their two fiercest local rivals, Aston Villa and Wolverhampton Wanderers.
 Albion have spent the majority of their existence in the top tier of English football.
+Albion were based in and around the centre of West Bromwich during their formative years, but moved further out of the town in 1900 when they switched to their current ground, The Hawthorns on Birmingham Road (on the borders of Smethwick and Handsworth).
+All traces of the original structures are long gone; the present structures were added to the stadium in 1979, 1994 and most recently 2001.
+At an altitude of 551 feet, The Hawthorns is the highest football ground (above sea level) in the country.

 The club has won nine major trophies; five FA Cups (1888, 1892, 1931, 1954, 1968), one league title (1920), one Football League Cup (1966), and two Charity Shields (1920, 1954).
 The victory that came in 1968 was their most recent major trophy, when they won the FA Cup with a 1–0 win over Everton at Wembley Stadium.
 They enjoyed further success in the late 1970s and early 1980s, when they finished in the top five league positions three times in four seasons as well as reaching a UEFA Cup quarter-final.
-They currently play in the Championship, the second tier of English football, having been relegated from the Premier League in July 2022.
+They currently play in the Championship, the second tier of English football, having been relegated from the Premier League in May 2021.

-Notable former players of West Bromwich Albion include Ronnie Allen (who later had two spells as the club's manager), Bryan Robson (who was also later the club's manager), Laurie Cunningham (the first black player to play for the senior England national team, but died in 1989 at age 33), Tony Brown (the club's all-time leading goalscorer) and Jeff Astle (who scored the club's winning goal in the 1968 FA Cup Final and remained a cult figure among Albion fans).
+Notable former players of West Bromwich Albion include Ronnie Allen (who later had two spells as the club's manager), Bryan Robson (who was also later the club's manager), Laurie Cunningham (the first black player to play for the u-21 England national team, but died in 1989 at age 33), Tony Brown (the club's all-time leading goalscorer) and Jeff Astle (who scored the club's winning goal in the 1968 FA Cup final and remained a cult figure among Albion fans).